scions-of-silverymoon/user-guide/_guides/downtime.md

 \*Knowledge = Highest of Arcana, History, Medicine, Nature, or Religion

-**Risky Activities:** Activities marked with * cost 2 DT to attempt and involve a save.
-If you fail the save, you lose 1 additional DT due to injury/illness and must recover.
-You cannot attempt these if you have less than 2 DT remaining.
+**Risky Activities:** Activities marked with * are risky: they normally cost the listed DT to attempt (usually 1), but you must have at least 2 DT available before starting them because failing the associated save can cause an additional DT loss (due to injury or illness), increasing the total cost to 2 DT for that attempt.
+The attempt itself will not consume more than 2 DT.

 ### XP-Earning Downtimes

 These activities reward experience points.
-All XP downtimes cost 2 DT and involve a save that could result in injury.
+All XP downtimes are considered 'risky', as above.

 | Command | Checks | Primary Stat | DT Cost |
 |---------|--------|--------------|---------|